wdm0006/gitnoc/README.md

     * coverage (if available)
     * LOC
     * Number of unique committers
+ * Metrics Tab
+    * Leader board for top weekly committers, extensions, and repositories
+    * Aggregated punchcard for all projects in profile

 In the future we aim to add more project level type of analysis for helping to manage groups of people all working in multiple git repositories towards some (hopefully) common goal.